ARTICLES

 A paleontologist who unearthed a Cretaceous ammonite in Hokkaido (10 years ago)

-However, the following year, Aiba was shocked when he started working at Mikasa City Museum.
-"There were many even bigger and more impressive ammonites at the Mikasa City Museum, but I lost interest in this one and put it away somewhere, and now I don't know where it is.
-Since then, even when I find a large ammonite, I don't take it home with me, but give it to the next person who finds one."
+However, Mr. Aiba received a shock when he started working at the Mikasa City Museum the following year.
+"The Mikasa City Museum had even bigger and more amazing ammonites lying around everywhere.
+I lost interest in this one, stashed it away somewhere, and now I have no idea where it is.
+Since then, even if I find a large ammonite, I don't take it home; I leave it for the next person to find," he said.

-"It's most beautiful in its natural state."
+"Most beautiful in its natural state"

-A photo of the ammonites being excavated
+A photo from the actual excavation of the ammonite

 - 1